igorservo159/ads2-ufrn/U1T4/README.md

 ## Network Analysis

-Now that we have successfully plotted the city of Natal's network graph, we can proceed to analyze some of its connectivity metrics.
+Now that we have successfully plotted Natal's drive network graph, we can proceed to analyze some of its connectivity metrics.
 In this section, we will address questions related to the overall connectivity and structure of the city’s network.

 ### Connectivity Questions